VISIT OUR FACEBOOK PAGE!

 This level of detail lends credibility to the Scriptures as being eye witness events.
 If the writer gives that much detail to the geography and land, and the places and people groups mentioned are indeed historical, then why would not the characters and events of the Bible in fact be true accounts?

-The Land of Eden
+The Land of Eden: Paradise on Earth

 Ancient Sumeria was the first recorded kingdom ca. 3000 BC.
 Sumer is intimately connected with the Biblical narrative in a number of ways, perhaps most notably as the home of Abraham.
 Abraham traveled from Ur in southern Mesopotamia to Canaan.